Links on Android Authority may earn us a commission. Learn more.

 LastPass free vs premium: Is it worth the upgrade?

-Unfortunately, LastPass put some restrictions on its free version in 2021, but it’s still decent to use if you don’t need multi-platform support on the free tier.
+Unfortunately, LastPass put some restrictions on its free version in 2021, but it’s still good a good free option as long as you don’t need multiplatform support.
+Multiplatform support is now a premium option.

 See how LastPass stacks up against the competition:

 What does LastPass do?